ziqi-zhang/backdoor-learning-resources/README.md

 - Disabling Backdoor and Identifying Poison Data by using Knowledge Distillation in Backdoor Attacks on Deep Neural Networks.
   [[pdf]](https://dl.acm.org/doi/pdf/10.1145/3411508.3421375)
   - Kota Yoshida, and Takeshi Fujino. *CCS Workshop*, 2020.
+  -  it does not require detecting and identifying backdoor models, backdoor neurons, and poison data.
+  -  the defender can collect clean images without labels

 - Adversarial Fine-tuning for Backdoor Defense: Connect Adversarial Examples to Triggered Samples.
   [[pdf]](https://arxiv.org/pdf/2202.06312.pdf)
   - Bingxu Mu, Le Wang, and Zhenxing Niu. arXiv, 2022.
+  - For an infected model, we observe that its adversarial examples have similar behaviors as its triggered samples.

 #### Trigger Synthesis based Empirical Defense